Ukraine

 As of now, Crimea and certain territories of Donetsk and Lugansk region are considered as temporarily occupied territories.

-United States (US) Foreign Account Tax Compliance Act (FATCA) rules compliance
+United States (US) Foreign Account Tax Compliance Act (FATCA) and OECD Common Reporting Standard (CRS) rules compliance

 The United States and Ukraine have reached an agreement in substance with regard to implementing the US FATCA under a Model 1 Intergovernmental Agreement (IGA), and Ukraine has consented to disclose this status.
 On 29 October 2019, Ukraine’s Parliament ratified the IGA.